RandomByte/hercules-legacy/README.md

 Steps for deamonized autorun will follow when it gets more stable.

+## Debugging
+Run with `DEBUG=hercules:* node index.js` to get verbose logging.
+Make sure to run `npm install` (without the production flag) to install the debug module.

 ## Contributing
 - Use [ESLint](http://eslint.org/) and make sure to install all development dependencies using `npm install` (without the production flag)